Char B1: Tactical function

 General Walther von Reichenau inspects a destroyed Char B1 bis (No. 236, Le Glorieux), May 1940.

 The outer appearance of the Char B1 reflected the fact that development started in the twenties: like the very first tank, the British Mark I tank of World War I, it still had large tracks going around the entire hull and large armour plates protecting the suspension—and like all tanks of that decade it had no welded or cast hull armour.
 The similarity resulted partly from the fact that the Char B1 was a specialised offensive weapon, a break-through tank optimised for punching a hole into strong defensive entrenchments, so it was designed with good trench-crossing capabilities.
 The French Army thought that dislodging the enemy from a key front sector would decide a campaign, and it prided itself on being the only army in the world having a sufficient number of adequately protected heavy tanks.
 The exploitation phase of a battle was seen as secondary and best carried out by controlled and methodical movement to ensure superiority in numbers, so for the heavy tanks also mobility was of secondary concern.
 Although the Char B1 had a reasonably good speed for the time of its conception, no serious efforts were made to improve it when much faster tanks appeared.

 More important than the tank's limitations in tactical mobility, however, were its limitations in strategic mobility.
 The low practical range implied the need to refuel very often, limiting its operational capabilities.
 This again implied that the armoured divisions of the Infantry, the Divisions Cuirassées, were not very effective as a mobile reserve and thus lacked strategic flexibility.
 They were not created to fulfill such a role in the first place, which was reflected in the small size of the artillery and infantry components of the divisions.
+To alleviate this problem, already in the prototype stage an eight hundred litres fuel trailer had been developed.